- The network name or address of the computer where the application runs;

 - The name of the Certificate Authoritythat issued the Certificate;

 - The issue and expiry date for the Certificate;

 - The public key issued to the application by the Certificate Authority(CA);

 - A digital signature created by the Certificate Authority(CA).

 In addition, each Application Instance Certificatehas a private key which should be stored in a location that can only be accessed by the application.
 If this private key is compromised, the administrator shall assign a new Application Instance Certificateand private key to the application.

 This Certificatemay be generated automatically when the application is installed.
 In this situation the private key assigned to the Certificateshall be used to create the Certificatesignature.
 Certificatescreated in this way are called self-signed Certificates.

-The figure above illustrates the interactions between the application, the Administratorand the Certificate Authority.
+Figure 19above illustrates the interactions between the application, the Administratorand the Certificate Authority.
 The Applicationis as OPC UA Applicationinstalled on a single machine.
 The Administratoris the person responsible for managing the machine and the OPC UA Application.
-The Certificate Authorityis an entity that can issue digital Certificatesthat meet the requirements of the organisation deploying the OPC UA Application.
+The Certificate Authorityis an entity that can issue digital Certificatesthat meet the requirements of the organization deploying the OPC UA Application.

 Vendors may choose to automate the process of acquiring Certificatesfrom an authority.
 If this is the case, the Administratorwould still go through the steps illustrated in Figure 19, however, the installation program for the application would do them automatically and only prompt the Administratorto provide information about the application instance being installed.